Engineering

 Why this matters: If a report contains three bugs and a developer fixes two of them, what's the status?
 Open?
 In progress?
 Partially resolved?
 Single-issue reports have a clear lifecycle: open, in progress, resolved, verified.

-9. Check for duplicates before reporting
+9. Check for duplicates before filing a new bug report

 Before filing a new bug, search the existing backlog.
 If someone has already reported the same issue, add your additional context to the existing report rather than creating a duplicate.
 Duplicate bugs fragment information and waste triage time.